MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/b2b-sync.md

 The B2B Sync feature of the OneDrive sync client allows users at an organization to sync content shared with them from another organization.
 If you wish to prevent users at your organization from being able to use B2BSync, you may set a policy value on your user's Windows PC or Mac to block external sync.

-You only need to take these actions if you wish to prevent users at your organization from using the B2BSync feature (ie prevent syncing libraries and folders shared from other organizations).
+You only need to take these actions if you wish to prevent users at your organization from using the B2B Sync feature (to prevent syncing libraries and folders shared from other organizations).

 The new BlockExternalSync setting is described in the adm\OneDrive.admx and OneDrive.adml files installed as part of the OneDrive sync product build 19.086.* or higher.
 If you use ADM to manage your OneDrive sync client policies, import the new files as you normally would to see the new setting.